Dev guideRecipesAPI ReferenceChangelog

 }

-After the content type is published, Optimizely Graph indexes each language version as a separate node, maintaining localization and metadata handling.
+After you publish the content type, Optimizely Graph indexes each language version as a separate node and maintains localization and metadata handling.

 Preview mode integration